Temporary cease-fire in Gaza and hostage release now expected to start Friday

 For Hamas, the cease-fire would provide an opportunity to regroup after weeks of apparently heavy losses.
 Hamas leader Yehya Sinwar, who is believed to be alive and in hiding in Gaza, is likely to claim the release of Palestinian prisoners as a major achievement and declare victory if the war ends.

 Under the truce deal, 50 hostages are supposed to be freed in stages, in exchange for the release of what Hamas said would be 150 Palestinian prisoners.
-Both sides are set to release women and children first, and Israel said the truce would be extended an extra day for every additional 10 hostages freed.
+Women and children would be released first, and Israel said the truce would be extended an extra day for every additional 10 hostages freed.

 The return of hostages could lift spirits in Israel, where their plight has gripped the country.
 Families of the hostages have staged mass demonstrations to pressure the government to bring them home.